 Typically, clerks summon prospective jurors approximately three weeks prior to the date of the trial.
 Jurors may be selected from tax rolls, utility rolls, voter registration rolls, or in any other non-discriminatory manner.
 State law requires that a prospective juror live within the city.
 Sec.
 62.501, G.C.
-Usually a minimum of 30 persons is summoned so that there are adequate qualified persons after exemptions, excuses, and challenges.
+Usually a minimum of 30 people are summoned so that there are adequate qualified persons after exemptions, excuses, and challenges.
 All prospective jurors must remain in attendance until discharged by the court.
 Art.
-45.027(b), C.C.P.
+45.027(b)/45A.156(b), C.C.P.